skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 maybe difference in using substring vs `%like%` for the birth codes?

 Ok - it looks like the birth date extraction is no different.

+right - somehow I've gotten more lines from SAS at the midpoint of the analysis.
+How do we end up getting less?
+Why are the different? maybe the leq.